Bloomfield Road: History

 On 26 May, Karl Oyston revealed that work would begin on the East Stand, which would complete the Bloomfield Road redevelopment, "as soon as is realistically possible".
 Work commenced on 14 June.
 In addition, the seating in the North and West stands will be replaced gradually through the season due to the fading of their tangerine colour, as well as electronic turnstiles, a new pitch sprinkler system, large video screen, new media and medical facilities, new floodlighting, further hospitality areas in the South Stand and enlarged dugouts.
 The pitch was also relaid.

 A webcam was fitted so fans could keep track of the progress of construction in the East Stand.

 Wigan Athletic were in line to be the first visitors to Bloomfield Road as a Premier League ground on 14 August, but on 12 July it was announced that the East Stand would not be ready in time; as a result, the fixture was reversed.

 The club requested 1,500–2,000 fans to test the temporary East Stand with free entry to the Lancashire Senior Cup game against Morecambe on 25 August in order for the safety certificates to be issued.

-The then-current England coach, Fabio Capello, was present at Bloomfield Road for its debut hosting of a Premier League game.
+England manager Fabio Capello was present at Bloomfield Road for its debut hosting of a Premier League game.
 Fulham were the visitors on 28 August 2010, and the Italian was reportedly in attendance to watch the Cottagers' Bobby Zamora.

-On 20 November 2010, Prince William attended the fixture between Blackpool and Wolverhampton Wanderers while in town for the stag party of one of his friends.
+On 20 November 2010, William, Prince of Wales attended the fixture between Blackpool and Wolverhampton Wanderers while in town for the stag party of one of his friends.
 Scotland manager Craig Levein was also in attendance.

-The ground was chosen to host Carlisle United's home FA Cup third round tie in January 2016 against the famous Yeovil Town, with the Cumbrians' Brunton Park affected by flooding in the city.
+The ground was chosen to host Carlisle United's home FA Cup third round tie in January 2016 against Yeovil Town, with the Cumbrians' Brunton Park affected by flooding in the city.

 In June 2019, the ground came into the control of Simon Sadler, after he acquired a controlling 96.2% stake in Blackpool F.C.

+Several upgrades to Bloomfield Road were announced in spring 2025, including the redevelopment of the temporary East Stand.